 2008 – 2012: From Vision to First Legislative Passage

-In 2008, when the first piece of legislation was introduced by then Assemblymember Kevin de León, many studies had demonstrated the growing problem of retirement insecurity in the country and a series of studies conducted by the UC Berkeley Labor Center in 2011 demonstrated the severity of the problem specifically in California.
-Among other findings, the studies found nearly half of California workers would face significant economic hardship at retirement without a change in policy.
+In 2008, when the first piece of legislation was introduced by then-Assemblymember Kevin de León, many studies had demonstrated the growing problem of retirement insecurity nationwide and a series of studies conducted by the UC Berkeley Labor Center in 2011 demonstrated the severity of the problem specifically in California.
+Among other findings, the studies found nearly half of California workers were on track to face significant economic hardship at retirement.

 The problem was clear: Too many Californians faced an uncertain financial future.
-But a solution also was clear: Ensuring nearly all Californians are provided a simple way to save for their retirement through access to a workplace retirement plan.
+However, a solution was also clear: Ensure nearly all Californians have a simple way to save for their retirement through their job.

 2013 – 2016: Establishment of the Board, Feasibility Study, Final Legislative Passage